sentenz/convention/tools/devops/.azure/README.md

   > An yaml file containing actions for continuous release pipeline, triggered from base branch.
   >
   > The actions in the continuous release pipeline, creates a `version tag` and a `CHANGELOG` file based on [commit messages](https://sentenz.github.io/guide/internal/guideline/commit-message-guide.html).
-  >
-  > NOTE Automatically populated GITHUB_TOKEN cannot be used if branch protection is enabled for the target branch.
-Create and provide a Personal Access Tokens (PAT) with appropriate repository permissions and replace the default `PAT_RELEASE_TOKEN` token with the new token.